 Located 9 miles west of I-94 on Hwy.
 142 (One mile west of Hwy.
 75).
 4,515 acres.
-Almost 30 miles of trails for biking, cross-country skiing, snowmobiling, hiking and horseback riding.
+Almost 30 miles of trails for biking, cross-country skiing, and hiking.
+Also horseback trails and snowmobile parking.
 Home to the only ATV trail (about 9 miles) in SE Wisconsin consisting of three connected loops.
 Also year round naturalist activities, volleyball courts, horseshoe pits, hunting areas, nature center and a lake for boating, fishing and swimming.
 Camp sites (217) with some electrical, seasonal flush toilets & showers and a new handicapped accessible cabin.

 There is a vehicle admission fee (with daily or annual option).
 Some other fees apply; depending on activity.

 The Visitor Center, near the main entrance, also serves as a nature center.
 Check out the live animals and hands-on exhibits!
 The nature center has displays and exhibits about the plant and animal life of the park.
 The cheerful solarium showcases seasonal exhibits including butterfly rearing and nature free play.
 All seasons have great hands-on things for people, especially kids, to do.
 You can also enjoy a great view of the bird feeders!
 Most of the nature programs, covering a wide range of topics, start at this building.
 There is no additional fee (other than vehicle admission fee) to visit the center.
 Hours of the center: Open year round Monday to Friday (8 a.m. – 4 p.m.).
 From Memorial Day to Labor Day, the center is also open Saturday and Sunday (12 p.m. – 3 p.m.).
 Confirm winter hours of the center before visiting.